 31 Oct Swirls, Starry Skies, and Butterflies: A Sunday at Olive’s Porch

-Earlier this year, we opened Olive’s Porch in downtown Murphy––a new way for our neighbors and those passing through town to experience the Folk School.
+In 2022, we opened Olive’s Porch in downtown Murphy––a new way for our neighbors and those passing through town to experience the Folk School.
 Olive’s Porch features a retail shop showcasing regional makers, a studio space for our new Artist-in-Residence program, and hands-on workshops in the afternoon, evening, and on weekends.
 Below, our own Alison Leininger recounts her experience in Kristin Arzt’s Indigo Dye and Clay Paste Resist weekend workshop.

 If you’ve stopped into Olive’s Porch in downtown Murphy, you’ve probably been drawn in by the varied and unique crafts on offer: handwoven linens, scented soaps, beautiful hand-carved ornaments, and all kinds of kits to practice dyeing at home.